 Penstock Design For Hydro Energy Projects

 Hydro energy is a well known and used form of renewable energy resource that uses both the stored potential energy and the kinetic energy of water as a source of power.
 The kinetic energy of fast moving river water can easily be converted into electrical power to meet the demands of a single home or a local community.
-But in order to spin a waterwheel or turbine to generate electricity we need to get the water to the these devices in the first place, and this can be done with the aid of a Penstock.
+But in order to spin a waterwheel or turbine to generate electricity we need to get the water to the these devices in the first place, and this can be done with the aid of a simple Penstock Design.

 A penstock is the unusual name given to the series of troughs, tunnels or downpipes that transport water from a dam, reservoir or river directly to a waterwheel or turbine.
 In “run-of-river” small hydro projects, an undershot waterwheel or paddle wheel is attached to a fixed rotor, or axle, and placed in the current of a river or stream.
 As the water passes, the kinetic energy of the water pushes against the paddles, thus turning the wheel and producing mechanical energy.
 The simplicity of this type of system is that it does not require any damming of the water.